A Full Checklist for Your Home Workstation Setup

 2. Work Environment

-Once you know where your home office is, the second item on the checklist for your new home workspace design is the work environment.
+Once you know where your home office is, the second item on the checklist for your new workstation setup at home is the work environment.
 You should ensure that this is conducive to boost productivity and focus, particularly during the hours when you do most of your work.

 Environmental factors like the natural and artificial lighting in the room, the temperature, and the noise level can impact your comfort level and ability to stay focused.
 If the current lighting is not optimal, you can do things like using a desk lamp to make it brighter or adding blinds to reduce the sunlight.
 To improve the temperature, you can reset your thermostat.
 To reduce noise, you can identify its source, and if necessary, look into noise-canceling headphones or noise-proofing the room.